ayuen09/comp20-ayuen/README.md

 Anna Yuen
-UTLN: ayuen02

 This Git repository contains my work for comp20:Web Programming.

 My favority lab/assignment is Assignment 2: MBTA schedule.
-It was the first time I got to use an API and I learned how easy to use yet has many complex functions.
+It was the first time I got to use an API and I learned how easy it is to use yet it has many complex functions.

-Throughout this course, I think I learned a lot yet I also feel like I have not learned not much at all.
-I look at the labs and assignments and see what I have done.
-While I can use these tools and apply it to different projects, I barely understand how these tools work or how it interacts with other APIs.
-From day 1 to now, I think I became much more of an active programmer and I learned a lot about the industry through this class.

-The most important thing I learned in this course is how to tackle large complicated projects by modularizing into smaller task and accomplishing them with different APIs.
-I use to be overwhelmed by the complexity and unfamiliarity of a tool but now I have learned to not be intimidated by the task and tackle it step by step.
-*One example of such is Assignment 3.
-I was unfamiliar with the concepts of databases and how it interacts with the server and clients.
-I had no idea where to start and was buried with an amount of resources that I do not understand.
-However, I started to try out different methods and examples I had got from class or from the internet even if I have not yet understood the example.
-Eventually, working each function one at a time, I acheived the final product
-*Another example is with the MBTA assignment.
-In this assignment, it was the first time I was using an API and I was unfamiliar with it at the time.
+Throughout this course,I feel I have grown a lot as a programmer and also as a student.
+I gained new insights not only how to use the basic tools to create powerful and usefule websites but also on this industry as a whole.
+I now have a much better idea of the kinds of the work that is produced in this field and the different possibilities I can explore.

+The most important thing I learned in this course is the basics of networking and HTTP protocols.
+All of our projects involve some understanding of how our computers communicate with other servers and this basic understand helped me work through many assignments.
+On Assignment 2, it was the first time I used the GET method to retreive data from a server.
+Without the understanding of how the data is retreived from the server, it would have been difficult to complete this assignment.
+On lab 8, it was the first time I used both the GET and POST methods to get data and to send data back to the the user.
+Through this lab, I was able to further understand the importance of knowing these two methods and how important these methods are to the functionalities of a website.

+I would like to dive deeper into web security.
+It is the last thing we discussed in class but it seems like one of the most useful things to learn more about both for creating a website.
+I was intrigued by the simple but effective ways to "break" a website and I want to explore more about this topic.